Blending and transforming grids and images

 Deconstruct a single image into one or three output grids.
 An extra grid will be written if the image contains an alpha (transparency layer).
 All grids written will reflect the original image values in the 0-255 range exclusively; however, you can use -No to normalize the values to the 0-1 range.
 The output names uses the name template given by -G which must contain the C-format string “%c”.
 This code is replaced by the codes R, G, B and A for color images and g, A for gray-scale images.

-A constant intensity or grid (-1 to +1 range) to modify final output image colors.
+A constant intensity or grid (in ±1 range) to modify final output image colors.

 Force conversion to monochrome image using the (television) YIQ transformation.